pypa/virtualenv/docs/user_guide.rst

 Note, though that all we do is change priority; so, if your virtual environments ``bin``/``Scripts`` folder does not contain some executable, this will still resolve to the same executable it would have resolved before the activation.

 For a list of shells we provide activators see :option:`activators`.
-The location of these is right alongside the python executables ( usually ``Scripts`` folder on Windows, ``bin`` on POSIX), and are named as ``activate`` (and some extension that's specific per activator; no extension is bash).
-You can invoke them, usually by source-ing (the source command might vary by shell - e.g. bash is ``.``):
+The location of these is right alongside the Python
+executables: usually ``Scripts`` folder on Windows, ``bin`` on POSIX.
+They are called ``activate``, plus an extension that's specific per activator, with no extension for Bash.
+You can invoke them, usally by source-ing them.
+The source command might vary by shell - e.g. on Bash it’s ``source`` (or ``.``):

 .. code-block:: console

-   source bin/activate
+   source venv/bin/activate

-This is all it does; it's purely a convenience of prepending the virtual environment's binary folder onto the ``PATH`` environment variable.
-Note you don't have to activate a virtual environment to use it.
-In this case though you would need to type out the path to the executables, rather than relying on your shell to resolve them to your virtual environment.
+The activate script prepends the virtual environment’s binary folder onto the ``PATH`` environment variable.
+It’s really just convenience for doing so, since you could do the same yourself.

+Note that you don't have to activate a virtual environment to use it.
+You can instead use the full paths to its executables, rather than relying on your shell to resolve them to your virtual environment.

+Activator scripts also modify your shell prompt to indicate which environment is currently active, by prepending the environment name in brackets, like ``(venv)``.
+You can disable this behaviour by setting the environment variable ``VIRTUAL_ENV_DISABLE_PROMPT`` to any value.

-The ``activate`` script will also modify your shell prompt to indicate which environment is currently active.
-The script also provisions a ``deactivate`` command that will allow you to undo the operation:
+The scripts also provision a ``deactivate`` command that will allow you to undo the operation:

 .. code-block:: console

    deactivate

 .. note::